TR-1700-class submarine: Design

+When it comes to the electronics and systems the TR-1700 has a HSA SINBADS Action Information Organisation and Fire Control System that is combined with a SAGEM plotting table.
+The radar consists of the Thomson-CSF Calypso and it has an Atlas Elektronik CSU 3/4 and Thomson Sintra DUUX-5 as sonars.

 Thyssen proposed the TR1700A for the Australian Collins-class submarine program.
 The proposed design had a reworked pressure hull, was six meters longer, and half a meter wider than the TR-1700s built for Argentina.
 It lost to the Type 471 from Kockums, an enlarged Västergötland-class submarine.

 Service

 The first two submarines were delivered on schedule in 1984–85.
 The remaining four built in Argentina were suspended due to the Argentinean economic crisis of the 1980s.
 In 1996 work completely ceased on ARA Santa Fe at 70% (or 52%) completion while ARA Santiago del Estero was only 30% complete.
 After attempts to complete and sell the boats to Taiwan failed, they were cannibalized, along with the parts for the fifth and sixth units, to support the continued operations of the first two submarines.

 Santa Cruz received its mid-life modernization at Arsenal de Marinha, Rio de Janeiro Brazil between September 1999 and 2001.
 The work involved the replacement of the engines, batteries, and sonar.
 Her sister boat San Juan entered the Astillero Domecq Garcia shipyard to receive her refit in 2007; she completed refit in 2013.

 In September 2010, it was revealed that the Ministry of Defense was conducting feasibility studies to decide if ARA Santa Fe (S-43) should be completed.
 The decision should be made sometime after completing the mid-life modernization of ARA San Juan (S-42).
 The estimated cost of completing Santa Fe was $60 million.

 On 17 November 2017, the ARA San Juan was reported missing; reports of a fire at the time were denied by the Argentine Navy.

 A year after that, on 17 November 2018, private company Ocean Infinity (appointed by the Argentine Government) announced that they successfully located the wreck, at 900 metres depth and 500 km from Comodoro Rivadavia.